 The Forest of Reading® is Canada’s largest recreational reading program with over 270,000 participants every year.
 Our goal: to develop a lifelong love of reading.
 We have programs for each young reader of any age, connecting them with stellar Canadian literature and giving them the opportunity to vote for their favourite book.
 This initiative by the Ontario Library Association (OLA) offers seven reading programs to encourage a love of reading in people of all ages.
 The Forest helps celebrate Canadian books, publishers, authors and illustrators.

-Voting takes place in April.
-We will have a voting station set up in the library, in addition, if your school would like to participate, please let us know and we can bring the voting station to you.
+Our voting booth will be open from April 22 to 25, come into the library to cast your vote!
+If your school would like to participate, please let us know and we can bring the voting station to you.
 Readers must read a minimum of 5 of 10 books for all school-aged programs, with the exception of Blue Spruce readers, who must read or be read all 10 to qualify to vote.

 The Blue Spruce Award™